devOleksandr/Chat-CRM-Backend/README-DEPLOYMENT.md

 ## 📋 Overview

-This document describes the deployment architecture and CI/CD pipeline for the Chat CRM Backend application.
+This document describes the deployment architecture for the Chat CRM Backend application, focusing on local development and Coolify deployment.

 ## 🏗️ Architecture